luisquid/hideout.ink-umbrella/README.md

 ### `GITHUB_USER` and `GITHUB_REPO`
 > *NOTE*: Netlify provides a `REPOSITORY_URL` environment variable which could be
 > parsed to extract this information.
 However that environment variable is available
 > only at build time and not in the function.
-For now, set that them up as their
+For now, set them up as their own
-> own variables.
+> variables.

 The `GITHUB_USER` and `GITHUB_REPO` for your site.
 For example for this site it would
 be: